Russia, Turkey reach deal to remove Kurdish YPG from Syria border

 Six days later, Russian and Turkish forces will jointly start to patrol a narrower, 10 km strip of land in the “safe zone” that Ankara has long sought in northeast Syria.

+U.S. Vice President Mike Pence voiced support for the establishment of the safe zone.

+“We may well give the international community an opportunity to establish a safe zone between Turkey and the Kurdish population in Syria that will ensure peace and security,” Pence told a Heritage Foundation gala in Washington.

-Jim Jeffrey, the senior U.S. diplomat on Syria, dismissed the Sochi deal as “full of holes” and questioned whether the Russians could get the YPG to leave the swathe of territory it covers.
+Earlier on Tuesday, Jim Jeffrey, the senior U.S. diplomat on Syria, dismissed the Sochi deal and questioned whether the Russians could get the YPG to leave the territory it covers.

 “It’s full of holes,” he told a congressional hearing.
 “All I know it will stop the Turks from moving forward.
 Whether the Russians will ever live up to their commitment, which is very vague, to ... get the YPG out of their areas, I don’t know.”